PhysioLabXR/PhysioLabXRDocs/source/index.rst

 6. Click on the *Play* button of the ERPs plot widget to start the data flow.
 You should see the ERPs of the chosen channel plotted in the visualization tab.
 The first channel (red) shows the distractor ERPs and the second channel (blue) shows the targets.

-Feel free to play around with the parameters to change the channel to plot to see the effect of the changes.
+Feel free to play around with the parameters to change the channel being plotted to see the effect of the changes.
 You can also set the *PlotAverage* parameter to true to check out the averaged ERPs for the target and distractor events.
 You can also choose one of the channels as they show up in the EEG plot in the *Visualization tab*.

 .. raw:: html